greorex/uman/README.md

 ## About

 Being a small but robust javascript library, the Uman lets easily split your code by separarted modules - units.
 Even more, you may define units as web workers to have pure multithreading way of programming.
-With the Uman you don't need to think how to orginize communication between units.
-Everything is simple as if you code in asynchronous way.
+With the Uman you don't have to think about communication between workers.

+Everything is as simple as if you code in asynchronous way.

 ## Features